egr314team311/team311/checkpoint_2.md

 # Microcontroller Selection

 In this section, we highlight the effort put into finding the correct microcontroller for our project.
-There were mayn specifications to consider, so we have to carefully look at a varety of factors before ulitmately making a decision.
+There were many specifications to consider, so we have to carefully look at a varety of factors before ulitmately making a decision.

 ![Microcontroller_1](https://github.com/egr314team311/team311.github.io/assets/157044424/f1630acd-7bd2-4026-9686-a3216fc5bbfe)
 ![Microcontroller_2](https://github.com/egr314team311/team311.github.io/assets/157044424/ee9db6d1-e057-488c-afbb-f66444dddabb)